-What I am going to share with you is a number of mural scaling techniques on how to paint large scale murals.
-By that, I mean on how to get your image from a small scale mock-up to transfer to scale on a larger wall.
+What I am going to share with you is a number of mural scaling techniques on how to paint large-scale murals.
+By that, I mean how to get your image from a small-scale mock-up to transfer to scale on a larger wall.

 At the bottom of this page, you can add your comments about mural scaling methods.

-These days I will go between the techniques and even at times combining them as needed on a project.
+These days I will go between the techniques and even at times combine them as needed on a project.

 - Grid method

 - By eye / freehand

 - Doodle Grid / Squiggle Grid

 Using a grid to scale your artwork onto a wall is nice and easy.
 Ideally, you want a flat wall to work with this method.
 As you can see below I was painting onto a shipping container but this mural upscaling technique still worked.